Checkpoints

 Resources that live in a zone are referred to as zonal resources.
 Virtual machine Instances and persistent disks live in a zone.
 To attach a persistent disk to a virtual machine instance, both resources must be in the same zone.
 Similarly, if you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.

-In this section, you'll learn how to create new pre-defined machine types with Compute Engine from the Cloud Console.
+In this section, you create new predefined machine types with Compute Engine from the Cloud console.

 This may take a minute to initialize for the first time.